Cairns Marine Precinct

 Benefits to the region

 Pre COVID-19, the Cairns economy was in a relatively strong position.
 Gross Regional Product growth was above comparative Queensland and Australian levels and unemployment was below both the state and national level.
-However, a reliance on tourism and other export sectors means the economic impacts of COVID-19 on Cairns will be severe.
+However, the downturn of tourism and export sectors caused by COVID-19 has had a severe impact on Cairns.

 In order to recover from current job losses and mitigate against future economic shocks and diversify the Cairns economy, the CMP and broader marine industry needs to be supported to leverage ongoing defence and homeland security maritime operations, maintenance and upgrades.